scanoss/scanoss-sonar-plugin/README.md

 ## How to use

-Once the plugin has been copied in SonarQube, restart Sonar and proceed to configure the SCANOSS plugin as needed.
+Once the plugin has been copied into SonarQube, restart Sonar and proceed to configure the SCANOSS plugin as needed.

-Configuration options:
+### Configuration options:
 - **Scan API URL** : SCANOSS API Endpoint with format "http(s)://host:ip".
 - **Scan API Token**: SCANOSS API token.
 - **Custom Certificate Chain**: The custom certificate chain pem value.
 - **SCANOSS SBOM IDENTIFY**: SCANOSS SBOM identify filename.
+Default: ***blank*** (disabled).
 - **SCANOSS SBOM IGNORE**: SCANOSS SBOM ignore filename.
+Default: ***blank*** (disabled).
 - **SCANOSS HPSM**: Use High Precision Snippet Matching algorithm (Only available with premium subscription).

+**NOTE**: SBOM IDENTIFY and SBOM IGNORE are mutually exclusive, and only property SBOM IDENTIFY will be considered if both are set.

+### Issues Reporting

+The plugin identifies Undeclared Components that are not listed in the SBOM IDENTIFY file.

+To activate this feature, ensure that you have configured the SBOM IDENTIFY file and set up the following Quality Profile.

+#### Setting Up Quality Profile
+1. Navigate to the Quality Profile tab.
+2. In the desired language section, create a new profile named "SCANOSS Way".
+3. Within the "SCANOSS Way" profile, include a new activity.
+4. Search for the "Undeclared Component" activity in the SCANOSS Analyser repository.
+5. Activate the "Undeclared Component" activity to add it to the "SCANOSS Way" profile.

+#### Setting Up Project Quality Profile or issues
+1. Navigate to your project.
+2. Click on Project Settings and select Quality Profiles option.
+3. Click on "Add language".
+4. Choose "text" language and select "SCANOSS Way" profile.

 ### Running